 Through the IDC program, you will complete knowledge development through self-study, quizzes, lectures and presentations; confined water skill review and assessment, workshops and presentations; open water workshops, rescue assessment and candidate presentations; and have at least 100 logged dives prior to entering a PADI Instructor Exam.

-• PADI Divemaster or PADI Assistant Instructor certification or be an instructor in good standing with another training organization for at least six months (check with a PADI Course Director or PADI Office for qualifying credentials)
+• PADI Divemaster or PADI Assistant Instructor certification or be a dive professional in good standing with another training organization for at least six months (check with a PADI Course Director or PADI Office for qualifying credentials)

 • Hold a dive certification for at least six months